wolscott/lcd_shader/README.md

 This effect is specifically for if you are using this shader for Final Fantasy XIV.
 It uses the alpha channel of the base image as a mask for the effect, which means it may work (or behave unpredicatably) when used with other applications.
 I borrowed this masking implementaiton directly from [Acerola](https://github.com/GarrettGunnell/AcerolaFX/tree/main).

 ## Future Improvements
 While this effect is "mostly finished", there are still possibly improvements.
+Here are some I hope to make:
 - The Lum Boost feature could be reworked.
 I think the boost factor should be moved into the ShiftLumToChannel method so that it occurs BEFORE the clamp, rather than as a lerp between the base and boosted value.
 - A scale parameter would be nice, to make the pixels even bigger, simply to show off the effect.
 - It might be fun to experiment with diffent subpixel patterns.
 That should probably be its own dedicated shader, but might share some code.
 - I would like to implement this in other shader languages, especially for Godot, which is similar to GLSL.
+- Improve the method used to find the big pixel color to be more accurate to perceptual color blending.
 - While it's already a simple effect, I would like to put implement a "fast" version that, rather than averaging 6 pixels just takes one of the pixel colors and uses that.